benjnguyen/pedestrian-bike-data/README.md

 # How does age correlate with crash incidences and crash type?

+The data collected also contained ages associated with the people involved in these crashes.
+An interesting distinction here (and in the following visualizations) is that bike crashes do not contain driver crashes, but driver crashes may contain bike crashes.

+Unfortunately, as I previously mentioned, there is no data definitions so I cannot identify the exact reason why this is true -- but I can speculate.
+I believe that the data has been collected for vehicle collisions with bikers and pedestrians, therefore the reports do not document instances of bikers colliding with pedestrians, but it *does* contain age for drivers (for presumably vehicle drivers).

 ![Rplot-bikes](https://user-images.githubusercontent.com/35606112/60137311-1c62a600-976c-11e9-971d-837ccb2a5d1b.png)

 ![Rplot-drivers](https://user-images.githubusercontent.com/35606112/60137337-33a19380-976c-11e9-865d-e5c74038a45a.png)

+The distributions appear bimodal, with most of the points aggregating around more youthful ages (around ~age 25).

 # How does gender correlate with crash incidences and crash type?
 ![Rplot-gender](https://user-images.githubusercontent.com/35606112/60137370-4c11ae00-976c-11e9-9d9d-e71a94e38de5.png)